-20.4 Overriding Default Formatting Options
+20.3.4 Overriding Default Formatting Options

-To override the default formatting options for any of the Lustre backing file systems, use the --mkfsoptions='backing fs options' argument to mkfs.lustre to pass formatting options to the backing mkfs.
-For all options to format backing ext3 and ldiskfs filesystems, see the mke2fs(8) man page; this section only discusses several Lustre-specific options.
+To override the default formatting options for any of the Lustre backing file systems, use the --mkfsoptions='backing fs options' argument to mkfs.lustre, to pass formatting options to the backing mkfs.
+For all options to format backing ext3 and ldiskfs file systems, see the mke2fs(8) man page; this section only discusses several Lustre-specific options.

-20.4.1 Number of Inodes for the MDS
+20.3.4.1 Number of Inodes for the MDT

-The number of inodes on the MDS is determined at format time based on the total size of the file system to be created.
-The default MDS inode ratio is one inode for every 4096 bytes of file system space.
-To override the inode ratio, use the option -i bytes per inode>.
-For example, use --mkfsoptions="-i 4096" to create one inode per 4096 bytes of file system space.
-Alternately, if you are specifying an absolute number of inodes, use the -N <number of inodes> option.
-You should not specify the -i option with an inode ratio below one inode per 1024 bytes in order to avoid unintentional mistakes.
-Instead, use the -N option.
+The MDT consumes one inode1 for each file in the Lustre file system.
+The default MDT inode ratio is 1024 bytes per inode.
+To override the inode ratio, use the option -i <bytes per inode> (for example) --mkfsoptions="-i 4096" to create one inode per 4096 bytes of file system space).

+Note - Use this ratio to make sure that Extended Attributes (EAs) can fit on the inode as well.
+Otherwise, you have to make an indirect allocation to hold the EAs, which impacts performance owing to the additional seeks.

+Alternately, to set an absolute number of inodes, use the -N <number of inodes> option.
+To avoid unintentional mistakes, do not specify the -i option with an inode ratio below one inode per 1024 bytes.
+Use the -N option instead.

-For example, by default, a 2 TB MDS will have 512M inodes.
-The largest currently-supported file system size is 16 TB, which would hold 4B inodes, the maximum possible number of inodes with ldiskfs.
-With an MDS inode ratio of 1024 bytes per inode, a 2 TB MDS would hold 2B inodes, and a 4 TB MDS would hold 4B inodes, which is the maximum number of inodes currently supported by ext3.
+By default, a 2 TB MDT has 512M inodes.
+Currently, the largest supported file system size is 8 TB, which holds 2B inodes.
+With an MDT inode ratio of 1024 bytes per inode, a 2 TB MDT holds 2B inodes and a 4 TB MDT holds 4B inodes (the maximum number of inodes currently supported by ext3).